selling

 What can you do now if you're planning to sell this spring?

 Planning to list your home this spring?
 It may seem far off, with heavy snow yet to hit, but the early spring market will be here in no time.
 In fact, it can start as early as February depending on factors like weather, inventory and motivation.
-Last year even the polar vortex didn’t stop ready buyers.
-It seemed as though frustration from losing to multiple offers the summer before prompted people to get an especially early start.
-This year may be a repeat.
-Inventory is (and was) tight and buyers are still out there.
-Interest rates also remain historically low which enhances affordability and motivates shoppers to act.

-If you consider about a 3-month window to prep, what projects should you start now?
+If you have a 3-month window to prep, what projects should you start now?
 I’ve put together a list of common tasks sellers often tackle when preparing homes for the market.
 It’s not exhaustive and may be way more than needed (every situation is unique), but take a look and decide what makes sense for you.

 Seller’s Fall & Winter To-do List: